 Contact tracing: The University will promptly isolate COVID-19 positive individuals and implement a contact tracing protocol to identify potentially infected individuals.
 People who have been exposed to someone who tests positive for COVID-19 will be contacted immediately and will be asked to quarantine.

-Residential Student with COVID-19: If a student is diagnosed with COVID-19, he/she will be isolated in a designated space on campus, or in overflow space off-campus.
+Student with COVID-19: If a residential student is diagnosed with COVID-19, he/she will be isolated in a designated space on campus, or in overflow space off-campus.
 If a commuter student is diagnosed with COVID-19, he/she will be asked to isolate in his/her own home, and given instructions on how to do so.
 The student’s parents/family will be contacted immediately.
 Meals and health care services (including assessment of mental health) will be provided while the student is isolated.
-Students who are isolated with COVID-19 will be closely monitored to ensure their needs are being met and to monitor their recovery process.
-For symptomatic cases, re-entry into campus life will be permitted after at least 3 days have passed since recovery (resolution of fever without use of fever-reducing medications, improved respiratory symptoms), and at least 10 days have passed since COVID-19 symptoms first appeared.
-For asymptomatic cases, re-entry into campus life will be permitted 14 days after the positive test date.
+Additionally, contactless laundry services will be provided to the students.
+Re-entry into campus life will occur after at least 3 days have passed since recovery (resolution of fever without use of fever-reducing medications, improved respiratory symptoms), and at least 10 days have passed since COVID-19 symptoms first appeared.

 Phased Plan for Closing Campus: We will have a phased plan for closing down various aspects of campus life should the need arise due to an increased incidence of COVID-19.

 Quarantine: Students exposed to someone who tests positive for COVID-19 will be asked to quarantine in their dorm room or off-campus living in accordance with then-current guidelines from the U.S. Centers for Disease Control (CDC).